Become fluent in the language of business

 - Attend Football Saturdays and take part in a number of Notre Dame traditions

 What You’ll Learn

 A curriculum worth the investment

 Through classes like Investment Theory, Corporate Financial Reporting and Managerial Economics, you’ll be equipped with the skills to make the firms you serve more effective and efficient—and to do so through an ethical framework that advances the greater good.

-You’ll also have the chance to attend seminars through the Clark Lecture Series, where guest lecturers address relevant topics in the world of finance.
+Finance faculty conducts internal seminars named Clark Lecture Series, where guest lecturers address relevant topics in the world of finance.
 Recent presentations have touched on everything from banker compensation to the impact of labor obligations on credit markets to credit allocation under economic stimulus.